Grand Canyon Area Travel Information

 - 1993 — Annual visitation misses 5 million by only 70,000

 - 75 species of mammals, 50 species of reptiles and amphibians, 25 species of fish, and over 300 species of birds exist.
 Among these are mule deer, desert bighorn, bobcats, coyotes, mountain lions, ringtails, beavers, gophers, reptiles and Arachnidssuch as spiders and scorpions.
 Species of endangered birds include the peregrine falcon and the bald eagle.
-Vegetation in the inner canyon include cacti and drought-resistant shrubs.
+Vegetation include cacti and drought-resistant shrubs.

 - Hiking below the rim, however, is quite another story, as summer temperatures near the Colorado River at the bottom may reach 120 degrees Fahrenheit.